awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

      ```
      mysql> source backup.sql;
      ```
-   + For delimited\-text format, first create the database, if it isn't the default database you created when setting up the Amazon RDS DB instance\.
+   + For delimited\-text format, first create the database, if it isn't the default database you created when setting up the Amazon RDS database\.

      ```
      mysql> create database database_name;